johnny353535/yoi/docs/_pages/components/stepCrumb.md

 ## Markup

 It’s possible and sometimes perfectly suitable to use `.stepCrumb` without links.
-However, due to the complicated stylimg of this element, it’s recommended to explicitly disable it’s mouseover styles.
-You can do so by adding the [utility-class ”.ptr-none“](utilities/interface.html):
+However, due to the complicated styling of this element, we recommended to explicitly disable its mouseover styles.
+You can do so by adding the [utility](utilities/interface.html) `.ptr-none`:

 ```html
 <!-- example -->